babytire/Workshop/README.md

 # Workshop
-This is my repository to demonstrate how to use Git.
+This is Rob Tracy's repository to demonstrate how to use Git.